Choosing a Pistol

 Glock 26 (9mm sub-compact, concealable)

 If racking the slide is a serious problem, consider the Smith & Wesson Shield 9mm EZ.
+I find that most people who have trouble racking the slide simply don't know the trick.

 Getting down to specifics.